|

 trace*Label is used.
 Each Event trace is positioned vertically according to

 the data value for the corresponding data point.
+The trace*LineColor property sets the

 color of rectangle's edges and the enclosed text character.
 The